Process-Discovery-Log-Skeleton/Log-Skeleton-Backend/README.md

 ###### Parameters:

-- `noise-thrshold`: Number between 0 and 1 to specitfy a _noise_threshold_ for the algorithm.
+- `noise-threshold`: Number between 0 and 1 to specitfy a _noise_threshold_ for the algorithm.
 - `extended-trace`: Boolean value indicating whether the trace extension will be included or not.

 ###### The API-Response: